DW01/traktor-docs/engine/architecture.md

 **Modularity** means each system has clear boundaries and responsibilities.
 The physics system doesn't need to know about rendering internals, and the audio system doesn't care about networking details.
 This separation makes the code easier to understand and maintain.

 **Performance** is baked into every design decision.
 From reference counting to SIMD math operations, the engine is built to run fast on real hardware.
-But it achieves this without sacrificing clarity—you can still read and understand the code.
+But it achieves this without sacrificing clarity.
+You can still read and understand the code.

 **Flexibility** comes from data-driven design.
 Rather than hard-coding game logic, you define behavior through assets and scripts.
 This means designers can iterate quickly without waiting for programmers to recompile.